Grima04/mesa-turnip-kgsl/src/gallium/docs/source/cso/rasterizer.rst

 If any bit is set, then point_smooth MUST be disabled (there are no round sprites) and point_quad_rasterization MUST be true (sprites are always rasterized as quads).
-Any mismatch between these states should be considered a bug in the state-tracker.
+Any mismatch between these states should be considered a bug in the gallium frontend.

 This feature is implemented in the :ref:`Draw` module but may also be implemented natively by GPUs or implemented with a geometry shader.